(Last updated on August 5, 2024.)

 Edit Scale Dialog with Detail (switched by More button)

-You can use operations below:
+You can use the operations below:

 1. Select Scale from Templates: